pappanna/pappanna.github.io/content/sections/teach.md

 **Causal Inference Workshop**\
-I updated Claire Palandri's [version](https://clairepalandri.github.io/teaching/) of the workshop and am leading it for PhD Students in Sustainable Development in Spring 2024.
+I taught the Causal Inference Workshop for PhD Students in Sustainable Development in Spring 2024.
 You can find materials for it [here](https://github.com/pappanna/causal_inference_workshop).

 **Other Teaching at SIPA**\
 Instructor (Master's), Analytics in Env.
 Science Policy [Summer 2020,2021]\